Jonah-Robojoon/PlantsVsBalloons/README.md

 ## 1\.
 Titel en elevator pitch

-Titel: Plants vr piggies
+Titel: Plants vr balloons

 Elevator pitch, maximaal twee zinnen:
-Plants, because the mechanic makes sense with the upgrade mechanic. piggies because they give a comedic effect
+Plants, because the mechanic makes sense with the upgrade mechanic. balloons because plastic and rubber in nature us not good so the plants are stopping them

 Beschrijf kort wat jouw game is en waarom het leuk is om te spelen: its addicting to see how far you can survive and how much money you can get.